Categories

 Work ended and I was home in the afternoon.
 I usually fixed tomato soup and cheese-toast for lunch then listened to the Huskies on the radio.
 Only the rarest of U.W. football games were broadcast on television.
 Later friends and I might play a game of touch football at the Kibler school playground.
 Time passes quickly in adolescence and evening came soon enough.
 Dinner was promptly at 6 p.m.
 Mom always made hamburgers on Saturday night.

-While the song was introduced my first months of high school, “Abraham, Martin and John,” made a cameo appearance shortly after graduation.
+While the song accompanied my introduction to the first months of high school, “Abraham, Martin and John,” made a cameo appearance shortly after graduation.
 A collage by Tom Clay joined “What the World Needs Now Is Love” to live broadcasts of the assassinations introduced by snippets from Dion’s hit.
 That summer of 1971, I worked long hours selling popsicles east of Kent and often drove home listening to the six-minute spoken word hymn.

 I never really left Palmer Coking Coal.
 During college, I spent summers as a laborer.
 I worked the afternoon shift at the Rogers No. 3 my senior year.
 It closed a few months later, the last underground coal mine in Washington.
 After graduating, I joined Palmer for employment stints of two and three months when no other adventure called.